Floods are getting more dangerous around the country, not just in Texas

 Loading...

-We don't know yet how much climate change contributed to this particular storm.
+We don't know yet how much climate change contributed to the flooding in Texas.
 An initial analysis by a group of European scientists estimates that climate change may have caused slightly more rain to fall during the July 4 storm.
 Scientists will be able to do more accurate analyses as more detailed data from Texas become available in the coming days and weeks.

 Friday's rain was particularly intense because the remnants of Tropical Storm Barry were moving over Texas after the storm made landfall last week in Mexico.
 As the Earth warms, tropical storms and hurricanes are dumping more rain than they used to.
 Most of the excess heat that humans have trapped on Earth has been soaked up by the oceans, and warmer ocean water combined with warmer air in the atmosphere makes large, wet storms more likely.